WhiteBookmark/bitnami-new-ssl/README.md

 ## 6- Restart cron

-If you copy paste using `sudo crontab -e` then you don't need to restart crontab.
+If you copy paste using `crontab -e` then you don't need to restart crontab.
 If you replace or edit the file any other way then run command to restart crontab:

 `sudo service cron reload`